Skip to navigation Skip to content

 The loss being applied must be for a farm that is a business.

-Losses from other non-farm related businesses that a FHA customer may have cannot reduce their income.
+Losses from other unrelated non-farm businesses that an FHA customer may have cannot reduce their income.
 For example, if they have a hairdressing business and it incurs a loss, this cannot be used to reduce assessable income.

 Table 7